Ender-Development/EnderModpackTweaks/FEATURES.md

 - licensed under MIT
 - instead of one long list, entries are now separated by categories
-- a bunch of config options to tweak the initial end to your likings

 ### [Pack Crash Info](https://www.curseforge.com/minecraft/mc-mods/pack-crash-info)